How to Write the Wake Forest University Essays 2020-2021: The All-In-One Guide

 - It’s important that your enthusiasm shines through your writing.

-- If there is a book in your prior list that falls into the fiction genre, that will probably be a good starting point to brainstorm.
 Keeping with our previous example of Brave New World, let’s take a look and see how we might construct this essay.

 - Describing the impact that the work had on your understanding of society